 This a small collection of a few of my macro photography images, commonly found in home gardens in my area.
 I captured the images in this mini flower gallery within 50 yards of my backdoor, all in the same day.

 Usually, when I go out for a macro session I'll shoot at least a few dozen images and come with maybe two or three that I like enough to share or write about.

-The macro Gods must have been with me the day I shot these flowers, all of the photos above came from a one hour shoot in the backyard of my neighbor early one summer morning.
+The photography Gods must have been with me the day I shot these flowers, all of the photos above came from a one hour shoot in the backyard of my neighbor early one summer morning.

 Surprisingly enough, the only macro photography equipment used was a tripod, a DSLR, a 85mm prime lens, and extension tubes.
 With this combination of gear, certainly very affordable, I use manual focus, manual exposure, and I carefully watch the histogram on the camera's LCD screen.

-The instructor at the macro photography boot camp had a section of his presentation he called "Success Rate."
-Now imagine this; he is a master at macro photography and has been focusing on shooting close-ups for more than a decade.
+Change arrangements, alter the lighting, and try to different angles until you get an image worth adding to your gallery.
+The instructor at the boot camp had a section of his presentation that he called "Success Rate."
+Now imagine this.
+He is a master at macro photography and has been focusing on shooting macro fulltime for more than a decade.

-How about 1 or 2 really good images out of his average macro shoot of 200 photos?
+He gets 1 or 2 really good images out of his average macro shoot of 200 photos?
 Wow!
 Now I don't feel so bad when I come back from a close-up shoot and only have a few photos that are decent and maybe one or two shots that I really like.

 Seriously, why choose an unattractive flower to photograph when they're are so many stunning flowers to photograph.
 Save the challenge of making an ugly flower look good for another day.

 Target a beautiful flower to start with and you're halfway there.
 It's one of the secrets of famous landscape photographers.
 They travel to places that have amazing views and then they look top apply step two.